 Give Them Space

 Of course, those baby piglets are adorable!
 However, you must refrain from picking them up for your safety.
-In fact, do not attempt to handle any of the pigs in any way.
+In fact, do not attempt to handle any of the pigs.

 Be Respectful of their Homes